floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-12.md

 # Cisco Device Security & Configuration Management

-**Goal:** Learn how to secure network devices and manage configurations effectively using Cisco routers.
+Learn how to secure network devices and manage configurations effectively using Cisco routers.

 ---